 - Finally, the Scrum Team members are the people who are doing the development.
 The Scrum Team members can be comprised of different roles, including designers, engineers, and architects.

 The steps of Scrum aren’t very complex, but rather are strategic and methodical.
 Development using Scrum begins with a “wish list,” so to speak.
 As Scrum calls it, a product “Backlog.”
-This is a list of features the product will need developed.
+This is a list of features the product will need to be developed.
 The team will get together to review the Backlog, tasks, and timeframes before beginning development.